 He is STILL the exact.same.guy. at the core.

-Remember this, read it over and over and think about the logic of it as you read it because I promise you, if you get out of your own head for one minute and read this (and really think about it), you’ll see the LOGIC:
+Remember this, read it over and over and think about the logic of it as you read it because I promise you, if you get out of your own head for one minute and read this (and really think about it), you’ll see the how much sense it makes:

 Could you magically change overnight into a totally different person?
-Could you just change into a piece of crap?
+Could you change into a terrible person?
 Could you morph into the complete opposite of what and who you are?
 Could you rewire your moral code and magically transform into someone who ignores responsibility?
 Could you become someone who has zero empathy for yourself or others?
 Could you ever become someone who possesses zero emotion or feelings and more importantly, could you continue on to be this person with these traits and habits (that you clearly don’t possess and aren’t you), forever?

-Don’t give me wrong, if it was a few years back Leo DiCaprio was interested in me and he was a total jerk and I could tell that he would only be with me if I was more like him, I probably would just ignore how he was and try to morph into whatever he wanted me to be because damn, he’s Leo and damn, I need to get over my ex and damn, I want to stop thinking about my ex and damn, I want to create jealousy and drama but at the end of the day, that’s all that it would be – me trying.
+Don’t give me wrong, if it was a few years back Leo DiCaprio was interested in me and he was a total jerk and I could tell that he would only be with me if I was more like him, I probably would just ignore how he was and try to morph into whatever he wanted me to be.
+Why?
+Because he’s Leo, I need to get over my ex, I want to stop thinking about my ex, and I want to create jealousy and drama.
+But at the end of the day, that’s all that it would be – me trying.

 Me trying to be something I’m not is not real.
 And NOTHING real or meaningful (like a solid relationship), can grow from bs.
 I am who I am; I can’t help but be myself and ultimately, reveal my truth – good and bad.
 It wouldn’t last long-term because I would eventually reveal my truth and who I really, truly am.